TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

    Possible values for the *mode* parameter to the :func:`spawn\* <spawnl>` family of functions.
-These are less portable than those listed above. :const:`P_DETACH` is similar to :const:`P_NOWAIT`, but the new process is detached from the console of the calling process.
+These are less portable than those listed above. :const:`P_DETACH` is similar to :const:`P_NOWAIT`, but the new process is detached kutoka the console of the calling process.
 If :const:`P_OVERLAY` is used, the current process will be replaced; the :func:`spawn\* <spawnl>` function will not return.